 The Pass-Through Certificates may not be suitable investments for you.
 The Pass-Through Certificates are complex securities.
 You, alone or together with your financial advisor, need to understand the risks of your investment.
-You need to be able to analyze the information in the related offering documents and the Incorporated Documents, as well as the economic, interest rate and other factors that may affect your investment.
+In this regard, you need to be able to analyze the information in the related offering documents and the Incorporated Documents, as well as the economic, interest rate and other factors that may affect your investment, such as your specific financial situation and your views on possible and likely interest rate and economic scenarios.
 You also need to understand the terms of the Pass-Through Certificates and any investment restrictions that may apply to you.
 Because each investor has different investment needs and different risk tolerances, you should consult your own financial, legal, accounting and tax advisors to determine if the Pass-Through Certificates are suitable investments for you.
 If you require a definite payment stream, or a single payment on a specific date, the Pass-Through Certificates are not suitable investments for you.
 If you purchase Pass-Through Certificates, you need to have enough financial resources to bear all of the risks related to your investment.

 The Pass-Through Certificates are subject to liquidity risk.
 Illiquidity can have a severely negative impact on the prices of the Pass-Through Certificates, especially those that are particularly sensitive to prepayment or interest rate risk.
 The Pass-Through Certificates are not traded on any exchange and the market price of a particular issuance of Pass-Through Certificates or a benchmark price may not be readily available.
 A secondary market for some types of Pass-Through Certificates may not develop.
 Even if a market develops, it may not continue.
 As a result, you may not be able to sell your Pass-Through Certificates easily or at prices that will allow you to realize your desired yield.
 The secondary markets for some Pass-Through Certificates have experienced periods of illiquidity in the past, and can be expected to do so again in the future.
-Our financial condition, our conservatorship, uncertainty concerning our future structure and organization, including whether we will continue to exist, the level of governmental support for Freddie Mac and market perceptions or speculation concerning such factors could materially affect the liquidity and pricing of your Pass-Through Certificates.
-Moreover, adverse national or global financial developments may materially affect the liquidity and pricing of your Pass-Through Certificates.
+Our financial condition, our conservatorship, uncertainty concerning our future structure and organization, including whether we will continue to exist, monetary policy, the level of governmental support for Freddie Mac and market perceptions or speculation concerning such factors could materially affect the liquidity and pricing of your Pass-Through Certificates.
+Moreover, adverse national or global financial and political developments may materially affect the liquidity and pricing of your Pass-Through Certificates.
 These include, among others: the disruption of international and domestic credit markets, recessionary or weak economic conditions in the U.S. and in foreign countries (including those countries that own and trade our Pass-Through Certificates and other mortgage-backed securities), severe contraction in the residential mortgage credit market and the demise and consolidation of several major securities broker-dealers and financial institutions (including substantial mortgage originators).